My Too Perfect Sons: Plot

 The Song family is headed by patriarch Kwang-ho and spunky mother Ok-hee.
 They have four sons—Jin-poong, Dae-poong, Sun-poong and Mi-poong.
 Ok-hee has doted on her four sons all their lives, but has interfered with their relationships when deeming the girlfriends "not good enough" for her perfect sons.
 Now she despairs that they are growing older and will never marry.

 Eldest son Jin-poong is nearing his 40th birthday.
 He's a pharmacist whose store is in the same neighbourhood as his home.
 His personality is shy and awkward around women, although he's a gentle and caring person.
 He's never quite gotten over his first love Kim Hye-rim, and feels conflicted when she moves back to her childhood home across the street from the pharmacy, along with her husband Brutus and their two children.
-Then Jin-poong meets Brutus's younger sister Lee Soo-jin, a smart, tough lawyer who graduated Havard University and got the qualification when Soo-jin resided in California, US.
+Then Jin-poong meets Brutus's younger sister Lee Soo-jin, a smart, tough lawyer who graduated Harvard University and got the qualification when Soo-jin resided in California, US.

 In contrast to his older brother's cautious and responsible personality, second son Dae-poong is a playboy doctor who gets out of scrapes with his boyish charm.
 He passed CSAT with the highest score along his colleague and graduated Medical school of Seoul National University.
 He runs a small Paefiatricial clinic right above Jin-poong's pharmacy, with one employee, nurse Kim Bok-shil.
 Bok-shil doesn't have any family and lives by herself in an apartment in the neighbourhood, and comes by to the Song household daily to help their mother cook and clean.
 Dae-poong takes Bok-shil for granted, not knowing that she's a little bit in love with him.